2107shantanu/All-Things-ML-DL-AI/README.md

-# PracticeML
+# All-Things-ML-DL-AI
-This is all my practice codes
+This contains all Machine Learning, Deep Learning, AI related projects I have done